renehorstmann/rhc/style.md

         printf("%d\n", data[i]);
 }

-// dereferencing NULL causes a segmentation fault on some systems void machine_work(int *data, int n) {
+// dereferencing NULL causes a segmentation fault on some systems,
-    // raises SIGSEGV on Linux
+// but its still undefined behavior... void machine_work(int *data, int n) {
+    // would raise SIGSEGV on Linux, but better check it... assert(data && "must not be NULL");
     for(int i=0; i<n; i++)
         printf("%d\n", data[i]);
 }